ortus-docs/Modern-ColdFusion-CFML-In-100-Minutes/queries.md

 ```

 As you can see, there are many ways to iterate over the query.
 Choose the approach that suits your needs.

+## Using Input

+Most of the time we won't have the luxury of simple queries, we will need user input in order to construct our queries.
+Here is where you need to be extra careful as to not allow for SQL injection.
+CFML has several ways to help you prevent SQL Injection whether using tags or script calls.
+Levarage the `cfqueryparam` construct/tag and always sanitize your input via the `encode` functions in CFML.